lit/lit-element/docs/_guide/styles.md

 Static styles apply to all instances of an element.
 Any expressions in your CSS are evaluated and included **once**, then reused for all instances.

-For security reasons, you need to tag expressions with the `cssLiteral` tag:
+For security reasons, expressions must be tagged with the `cssLiteral` template literal tag:

 ```js
 import { LitElement, css, cssLiteral } from 'lit-element';